-H. V. KALTENBORN, NBC commentator, and Walter Lippman, news-paper columnist, were guests of honor at a dinner given last Wednes-day by the Harvard Club of Boston.
+H. V. KALTENBORN, NBC commentator, and Walter Lippman, newspaper columnist, were guests of honor at a dinner given last Wednesday by the Harvard Club of Boston.
 Both are Harvard alumni.

-ROBERT M. SCHOLLE. formerly of E. T. Howard Co., New York, and previously sales manager of WQXR.
-New York, has joined the sales staff of WOY, New York, to specialize on national business.
+ROBERT M. SCHOLLE, formerly of E. T. Howard Co., New York, and previously sales manager of WQXR.
+New York, has joined the sales staff of WOV, New York, to specialize on national business.

-EDWARD F. FRIENDLY, formerly EDWARD F. FRIENDLY, formerly on the sales staff of WBAB, Atlantic City, and Fred Stengel of the sales department of KVOS, Tucson, have joind WBYN, Brooklyn, as salesmen.
-Joind WBIN, Brooklyn, as salesmen.
+EDWARD F. FRIENDLY, formerly on the sales staff of WBAB, Atlantic City, and Fred Stengel of the sales department of KVOS, Tucson, have joind WBYN, Brooklyn, as salesmen.
 LOUIS RUPPEL, CBS publicity director, has been named one of the publicity chairman of the 1942 campaign for the Boy Scouts of Greater New York, while Patrick Dolan, advertising manager of Columbia Recording Corp., Bridgeport, is promotional chairman of the campaign.